foundation-model-stack/fms-hf-tuning/README.md

 pip install git+https://github.com/foundation-model-stack/fms-acceleration.git#subdirectory=plugins/framework
 ```
 `fms-acceleration` is a collection of plugins that packages that accelerate fine-tuning / training of large models, as part of the `fms-hf-tuning` suite.
 For more details see [this section below](#fms-acceleration).

+### 2. Build from source

+We have committed a `poetry.lock` file to allow reproducible enviornments.
+If building from source, you can clone the repository and use poetry to install as mentioned in [development docs](/CONTRIBUTING.md#development)

+If building in a dockerfile use `poetry export --format requirements.txt` can install same dependencies from the lock file.
+Maintainers regularly update the lock file.

 ## Data format
 We support two data formats: